 - Payments & Donations to the Belize Wildlife & Referral Clinic

 Study abroad has become a requisite part of University student life.
 Vet schools and residency programs seek applicants with clinical experience and students seek international experience to help them gain a competitive edge.
 Veterinary scholarships are scarce.
 At the Wildlife Institute, our study abroad programs are life-changing opportunities for students to cultivate their global perspective while participating in world-class veterinary study abroad programs.
 We at the Wildlife Institute do our best to design cost-competitive, one-fee programs that cover your tuition and most of your expenses during your trip.
 We encourage our students to be proactive in raising the necessary funds for their trip; seeking scholarships & grants, actively fund-raising and even taking out more student loans if necessary.
 We encourage students to plan 6-12 months ahead allowing ample time to secure funding and plan personal schedules around their study abroad trip.

 - Decide how much you and your family can contribute to your study abroad experience.
-Be sure to include a budget for your flight, supplemental insurance and some spending money.
+Be sure to include a budget for your program tuition, flight, additional meals, supplemental insurance and some spending money.

 - Ask yourself if you work more or save more, how much could you contribute to your study abroad trip.

 - Set a personal fund raising goal and research methods that others have used to raise money for their study abroad.
 Ideas include work-sponsored events, an event you organize such as a yard sale, dinner or silent auction and judicious use of crowd-funding.

 - Ask your University Financial Aid adviser for tips on securing scholarships, grants and whether loans may be applied to your study abroad and related expenses.

 - Start 6-12 months ahead researching study abroad scholarships.